Have you been publishing on KDP? This article on breaking down KDP publishing “algorithm” might be of great help to you.

 The problem is he wasn't getting any sales on his books.
 That is one of the reasons why in today's topic, we're going to talk about breaking down KDP Publishing algorithm.
 Kevin is from Edinburgh Scotland and he's been working on a series of novels.

 These are samurai novels that he's had on Amazon.
 He's been trying to get some leverage on these specific novels.
 Because he was thinking maybe that if he could get these novels to pick up and start making sales, he could quit his day job and just do the writing thing full time.

 The problem is that his books were not selling many copies.
-He wasn't even seeing that much traffic to his blog posts and also to other things he'd done on social media with his books.
+He wasn't even seeing that much traffic to his self publishing blog posts and also to other things he'd done on social media with his books.
 That was leaving him quite frustrated.